Scott Chisholm, first responder-changemaker-Collateral Damage founder

 Of Scott’s many efforts, one of his proudest accomplishments is his involvement with the Life Promotion Project.
 The three-year pilot project, which is funded through Health Canada’s National Aboriginal Youth Suicide Prevention Strategy (NAYSPS), is currently in its second year.
 Over the past two summers, he has served as a primary facilitator for the initiative, overseeing SafeTALK training and leading PhotoVoice photography sessions for First Nations communities throughout Ontario—specifically, Thunder Bay, Sudbury and London.

-“The Life Promotion Project is the most significant suicide prevention project Canada has ever had,” he says.
+“The Life Promotion Project is the most significant suicide prevention project Canada has ever had,” says Scott.
 “It has trained SafeTALK instructors in 95 First Nations communities in Ontario.
 And through the six PhotoVoice sessions I’ve led, we’ve been able to empower more than 180 First Nations youth to bring about positive social change through photography.”

 Those youth are now in the process of exploring their communities to photograph images that “promote life.”
 Ultimately, their photos will be featured in an exhibit and a book, which Scott is helping them put together.